Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 * Kim Unified Adult Mouse Brain Atlas (version 1, 2019).
 * Developmental Mouse Brain Atlas for ages P4-P56 (DeMBA) with Allen CCFv3 delineations from 2017.
 * Developmental Mouse Brain Atlas for ages P4-P56 (DeMBA) with Kim Lab developmental delineations (KimLabDev CCFv001).
-* Other atlases can also be used as long as they are implemented in the *QuickNII/VisuAlign* software (make a request through EBRAINS support).
+* Some other atlases have been made available in our tools by external users (contact us at EBRAINS support to find out more).

 **The QUINT workflow**
 ------------------------